Lif-Platforms/Ringer-Client-Desktop/README.md

 </div>

 # 💬 Ringer-Client
-Ringer is a new messaging app for Windows.
-It's currently in beta but let's work together to make it better.
-The code here is snapshot code so it might not work as intended.
-To get the latest stable build pls download the installer.
+Ringer is a new cross platform messaging app for Windows, mac, and linux.
+It's currently in beta so bugs and querks are expected.
+To get the latest stable build please download the installer.

-> [!WARNING]\
-> Ringer doesn't have very good security as of right now.
-If you do sign up please make sure your password is unique to Ringer and not something you use for another service.

 <img src="https://github.com/Lif-Platforms/Ringer-Client-Desktop/blob/master/.github/Ringer-Mockup-1.png" alt="Ringer Mockup" style="width: 100%" />